sthenic/vltoml/README.md

 ### `verilog` table

 - `include_paths` is an array of strings expressing the include paths where `vls` should look for externally defined modules and files targeted by `` `include`` directives.
 - `defines` is an array of strings expressing the defines that should be passed to `vls`.
-The rules follow that of the `-D` option for [vparse](https://github.com/sthenic/vparse).
+The rules follow that of the `-D` option for [`vparse`](https://github.com/sthenic/vparse).
 It's possible to specify a macro by using the character `=` to separate the macro name from its body.

 ### `vls` table

 - `max_nof_diagnostics` specifies the maximum number of diagnostic messages passed in a `textDocument/publishDiagnostics` notification.
+The default value is `-1` which implies no upper bound.
 - `indent_size` specifies how many spaces to use for one level of indentation.
   The default value is `4`.
 - `tabs_to_spaces` specifies whether or not to insert spaces instead of the tab character `\t` for indentation.
 The default value is `true`.
-- `space_in_named_connection` specifies whether or not to insert a space when in completing a named connection, i.e. `.clk_i()` vs. `.clk_i ()`.
+- `space_in_named_connection` specifies whether or not to insert a space when completing a named connection, i.e. `.clk_i()` vs. `.clk_i ()`.
 The default value is `false`.